 To calculate the total increase to CDCS budget amounts, apply the 1.642 percent.
 Increase the overall CDCS budget based on a prorated approach and adjust the current service agreement.
 Use the CDCS Support Plan Addendum to communicate and document the budget and plan change.

 The maximum wage increases for paid parents of minors and spouses of CDCS participants including all taxes and benefits.
 The new hourly maximum rate is $17.40 per hour.

 Prorated CDCS budget based on service agreement (SA) dates example:

 Yes.
-The allowable budget is the state set maximum based on the most recent assessment.
+The allowable budget is the state-set maximum based on the most recent assessment.
 The rate increases apply to the prorated CDCS budget amount.
-The rate increase to the prorated allowable budget amount is automatically reflected in the Waiver Management System.
+The rate increase to the prorated allowable budget amount is reflected automatically in the Waiver Management System.

 No. The legislation only increases Medical Assistance rates and grant amounts for services listed in the law.
 The legislation does not require providers to change rates they charge for people who are not on Medical Assistance.
 Providers have the right to adjust the rates for private pay if they choose, but must give proper notice.